 At RSVP, we offer a team approach to obstetric care.
-Part of our team includes our two wonderful Certified Nurse-Midwives (CNM), Lauren Lockwood and Lauren Abrahamson.
+Part of our team includes our three wonderful Certified Nurse-Midwives (CNM), Lauren Lockwood, Lauren Abrahamson, & Kaitlyn Routzen.

 As CNMs, our midwives are able to provide care to women across their live span, including before, during, and after pregnancy.
 They have extensive education in all aspects in women's health care, including gynecology.
 They hold advanced degrees in nursing and midwifery, and have years of experience providing skilled and compassionate care to women of all ages.
 When being cared for by a midwife, you can rest assured that they have the skills and knowledge needed to provide the care you and your growing family deserve.